 White blocks - Asian options in 16/20 and 21/25s remain ample with pricing soft.
 31s and smaller should be short from Asia while Latin options should keep prices stable.

 IQF value added - small raw peeled, ezp, and cooked will be wanted and short through May.
-Prices to remain firm.
-Large sizes U/15 - 26/30 will be steady.
-8/12 peeled is short.
+Prices will remain firm.